-- It is a legal requirement to hold files for seven years28 - EU funded programmes may require files be held for up to 22 years - It is recommended to retain procurement files and hard copies of winning tenders after the award of contract for a period of time in line with the DDLETB Record Retention Policy29. - Soft copies of documents may be maintained but only where the organisation has a clearly defined policy on documentation retention30 - All employees involved in Procurement on behalf of the ETB must comply with the requirements of all relevant and applicable legislation.
+- It is a legal requirement to hold files for seven years25 - EU funded programmes may require files be held for up to 22 years - It is recommended to retain all procurement files and hard copies of winning tenders for a period of seven years after the award of contract. - Soft copies of documents may be maintained but only where the organisation has a clearly defined policy on documentation retention26 - All employees involved in Procurement on behalf of the ETB must comply with the requirements of all relevant and applicable legislation.
 This includes, but is not limited to, general duties imposed on the ETB as a public authority.